• Skip to primary navigation

 If a digital approach to money management works for you, these apps can be the key to growing savings.

 On the flipside, plenty of apps encourage us to spend more.
-From buy-now-pay-later apps to food delivery services, the common thread is that they make it harder to stay faithful to a budget.
+From buy-now-pay-later apps to food delivery services.
+The common thread is that they make it harder to stay faithful to a budget.

-Extra Savings Idea: What about unexpected income or gifts?
+What about unexpected income or windfalls?

 Sometimes you may get a bit of unexpected money.
 Or even a lot, if you’re lucky.

 Remember, Etax is here to help you maximise your tax refund.
-The extra money could be the kick-starter you need to get you savings moving.
+The extra money could be the kick-start you need to get you savings moving.
 Your Etax tax agent will help you get the biggest refund possible.

 Popular Articles